schneiderma97/SimpleBackup/README.md

 - Read the configuration file at each backup interval.
 - Determine the next job to run based on the current time and job schedules.
 - Execute the backup job when it's time.
+- Display real-time progress of the backup operation.
 - Apply the retention policy after each successful backup.
 - Retry failed backups with increasing intervals.
 - Display Windows notifications for important events.